Damascus affair: Release of the prisoners

-Influence of the incident and reactions to it
+Reactions and aftermath

 In a new and groundbreaking effort, the American Jewish community of 15,000 protested in six American cities on behalf of their Syrian brethren.
-"For the first time in American Jewish life, Jews... organized themselves politically to help Diaspora Jewry in distress."
+"For the first time in American Jewish life, Jews ... organized themselves politically to help Diaspora Jewry in distress."
 Among the new ethnic immigrant populations to the United States, the Jews were the first to attempt to sway the government to act on behalf of their kin and co-religionists abroad; with this incident, they became involved in the politics of foreign policy, persuading but not pressuring President Van Buren to protest officially.
 The United States consul in Egypt expressed the protest.

 According to Hasia R. Diner, in The Jews of the United States, 1654 to 2000, "For the Jews, the Damascus affair launched modern Jewish politics on an international scale, and for American Jews it represented their first effort at creating a distinctive political agenda.
 Just as the United States had used this affair to proclaim its presence on the global scale, so too did American Jews, in their newspapers and at mass meetings, announce to their coreligionists in France and England that they too ought to be thought of players in global Jewish diplomacy."

 According to Johannes Valentin Schwarz, the events also encouraged the growth of a modern Jewish press.
 "As a result, a sense of solidarity was evoked among the Jewish communities of Europe they had never experienced before.
-Thus, the Damascus Affair gave birth to modern Jewish press especially in Western Europe, such as to the long-lived papers Les Archives Israélites de France (1840-1935) in Paris or The Jewish Chronicle (1841 ff.) in London."
+Thus, the Damascus Affair gave birth to modern Jewish press especially in Western Europe, such as to the long-lived papers Les Archives Israélites de France (1840–1935) in Paris or The Jewish Chronicle (1841 ff.) in London."